-An important link in a thriving, well maintained aquatic ecosystem is a diverse fish population.
-Working in tandem with the State Game and Fresh Water Fish Commission, Lake Masters can assist you in analyzing, recommending and permitting for the introduction to Triploid Grass Carp into your waterways.
-Triploid Grass Carp and your customized maintenance program are designed to work together to control hydrilla and other floating and submersed weeds.
+Lakematers understands the important link of a thriving, well maintained aquatic ecosystem and a diverse fish population.
+Our Team <b>works in tandem with the State Game and Fresh Water Fish Commissionin the choice of proper fish stocking for ponds and lakes.
+Lake Masters can assist you in analyzing, recommending and permitting for the introduction of Triploid Grass Carp into your waterways.
+A healthy propulation of Triploid Grass Carp and your customized lake and pond maintenance program are designed to work together to control hydrilla and other floating and submersed weeds.
 We can also provide game fish for your recreational waterways.
 Call us for fish stocking services.

 Will Triploid Grass Carp Work for You?

-Before deciding to stock grass carp, it's important to identify the vegetation you want to control.
-Grass carp have definite food preferences.
-Hydrilla, Pondweeds and some other submersed weeds are preferred foods.
-Grass carp are not effective for the control of other types of submersed weeds such as Hygrophila or Bacopa, and are not effective for the control of filamentous algae (pond scum or moss).
+Before stocking your lake or pond with triploid grass carp, it's important that you need to identify the vegetation you want to control.
+Like many bottom feeders Grass carp have definite food preferences such as Hydrilla, Pondweeds and some other submersed weeds are preferred foods.
+However, Grass carp are not effective for the control of other types of submersed weeds such as Hygrophila or Bacopa, and are not effective for the control of filamentous algae (pond scum or moss).
 Grass carp can also have a negative impact on beneficial plantings.
 If you're not sure what's growing in your pond, call your Lake Masters representative and we'll provide you with a FREE survey.

 - Are only distantly related to the undesirable European carp, and share few of their habits.